jeamon/eprocessor/README.md

 ## Contribution

 Pull requests are welcome.
-However, I would be glad to be contacted first for discussion before.
+However, I would be glad to be contacted for discussion before.

 ## License